Image 1 of 5

 Provenance: Artist, Chariots on Fire

 “What I create for Chariots embodies Los Angeles,” says Kagoshima.
-The gallerist who discovered his work and brought him to Los Angeles for his first US exhibition proudly carries that provenance forward—provenance that places your collection at the heart of his origin story with Chariots on Fire.
+The gallerist who discovered his work and brought him to Los Angeles for his first U.S. exhibition proudly carries that provenance forward, placing this piece at the heart of his origin story with Chariots on Fire.

 Sale is Final